 Credit cards and ATMs

-Credit cards are widely accepted in Libya.
+As a largely cash-based society, credit cards are not widely accepted in Libya.
 ATMs are common in Tripoli and Benghazi, though many of these aren’t very reliable and banks charge high rates for use.
-Some of these machines accept only Visa while others will take both Visa and Mastercard.
+Some of these machines accept only Visa, while others will take both Visa and Mastercard.

 Expats withdrawing money in Libya from off-shore banks will want to arrange accounts with major international players; many of the small credit union banks have trouble connecting with the ATMs in Libya.
 It's also advised to set a maximum daily limit on the ATM card before relocation as a precaution against theft.